FareHarbor/fareharbor-docs/external-api/endpoints.md

 ##### Planned: Arrival Information

-When a lodging is NOT provided during booking creation and arrival information is available, the booking response will include an `arrival` property as shown in the example below.
+When a lodging is NOT provided during booking creation or transportation is not available for the specified lodging, arrivial information may be provided.
+When arrival information is available, the booking response will include an `arrival` property as shown in the example below.

 Example booking response with `arrival` property: